Kalilou Traoré

-Kalilou Mohamed Traoré (born 9 September 1987) is a Malian former professional footballer who played as midfielder.
+Kalilou Mohamed Traoré (9 September 1987 – 24 July 2026) was a Malian professional footballer who played as midfielder.

 Club career

-Traoré began his career with AS Real Bamako in 2005.
+Traoré began his career with Real Bamako in 2005.
 He signed a contract with Wydad Casablanca in the summer of 2006.
 In July 2007 he played on loan to Hassania Agadir and returned to Wydad Casablanca on 14 July 2008.

-Traoré signed with NK Istra 1961 in August 2008.
-After his successful first season with 9 goals in 27 games, he was linked with Hajduk Split and NK Dinamo Zagreb.
+He signed with Istra 1961 in August 2008.
+After his successful first season with 9 goals in 27 games, he was linked with Hajduk Split and Dinamo Zagreb.

-He signed with OB in 2010.
+Traoré signed with OB in 2010.

 In September 2012, Traoré joined Sochaux.
 In June 2014, he agreed the termination of his contract with Sochaux.

 International career

-He made 16 appearances for Mali between 2010 and 2013, scoring his only goal in a qualifying match against the Botswana.
+Traoré made 16 appearances for Mali between 2010 and 2013, scoring his only goal in a qualifying match against the Botswana.

+Traoré received his first call-up to the Mali national team for a 2012 Africa Cup of Nations qualification match against Cape Verde.
+He started the match and earned his first international cap on 4 September 2010, as Mali lost 1–0.

+Death

+Traore died in a road traffic collision on 24 July 2026, at the age of 38.